Click2code/apache-spark-test/README.md

 res4: Array[(String, Int)] = Array((package,1), (this,1), ...)
 ```

-## Caching
+## Persisting / Caching
-Spark also supports pulling data sets into a cluster-wide in-memory cache.
+Spark also supports pulling datasets into a cluster-wide in-memory cache.
 This is very useful when data is accessed repeatedly,
-such as when querying a small “hot” dataset or when running an iterative algorithm like PageRank.
+such as when querying a small 'hot' dataset or when running an iterative algorithm like PageRank.
 As a simple example, let’s
 mark our linesWithSpark dataset to be cached:

 ```scala